-It is a church that equips people in the region where it is planted…
+The Apostolic church equips people in the region where it is planted.

 The Apostolic church doesn’t just seek to gain new members.
 It is a ministry that equips people to achieve their God-given destiny and raises up societal, Spirit-filled leaders for Christ.
 This is done through discipleship and training.
 After ensuring believers have a strong foundation in the Word, the church looks to identify gifts within the congregation.
 Every Christian has gifts.
 Once discovered, those gifts can be built upon.
 The Apostolic church works to help uncover your gifts and create a pathway to use them for God’s Glory.